Rhizomatic-Systems/GrowDojo/README.md

 - GLOSSARY.md
 --->

+>[!IMPORTANT]
+>Until repository management has been adequately delegated it is recommended to use the @Rhizomatic-Systems <a href="https://github.com/Rhizomatic-Systems/GrowDojo">Grow Dojo</a> repository for more up-to-date information.
+Forking can be done from either repo.

 An opensource modular and scaleable agricultural environment monitor and controller for any crop, any where in the world, using any cultivation method such as:
   - hydroponics
   - traditional